-Coming out is scary no matter how old you are or how loving your friends and family may be.
+Coming out can be scary no matter how old you are or how loving your friends and family may be.
 You're revealing a deeply vulnerable side of yourself, and fearing that the person you're sharing with could say something harmful in response.

 On the flip side, when someone comes out to you, it can be tricky to know what to say.
-How do you express uncertainty or fears without seeming insensitive?
 How do you show your support without being overbearing?
 Even the most well-intentioned listeners can accidentally say something wrong.

 Coming out conversations, with all of their nuances, can be tricky to navigate.

-But fear not, we're here to help.
-For this episode of Life Kit, we spoke to queer and trans people about their own coming out experiences and the advice they would give to people on both sides of the conversation.
+But fear not, we spoke to queer and trans people about their own coming out experiences and the advice they would give to people on both sides of the conversation.

-The writer and host of the podcast Popaganda, Carmen Rios came out to her mom, it did not go as planned.
-Rios was 20-years-old at the time and home from college.
+When writer and host of the podcast Popaganda Carmen Rios came out to her mom, it did not go as planned.
+Rios was 20 years old at the time and home from college.
 While her mom was driving her around town, she blurted out that she liked girls.

 Rios regretted dropping the information on her mom and then running away before she could really process.
 Eventually, they talked again, this time with both of them more prepared to really sit down and have the conversation.
 Rios' mom was much more open and accepting.

 It's important for both parties involved to recognize that coming out is neither a conversation that can be rushed nor is it a one time deal.
 Be ready to really talk it through, as it can take time for everyone involved to adjust to this new aspect of your relationship.